franciscojavierarceo/DQN-Event-Summarization/README.md

 # Deep Q-Learning for Event Summarization

-## THIS REPO IS A WORK IN PROGRESS
+## THIS REPOSITORY IS A WORK IN PROGRESS

 Repo currently has 3 folders